google/fhir-gateway/README.md

 ## Docker

-The FHIR Gateway is also available as a [docker image](Dockerfile):
+The FHIR Info Gateway is also available as a [docker image](Dockerfile):

 ```shell
 $ docker run -p 8081:8080 -e TOKEN_ISSUER=[token_issuer_url] \